ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/275116 PA and Mass Notification.md

    1. Additional zone modules can be added to the head end controller system to increase zone capacity.
    1. The system should have a minimum capacity of 56 zones.
    1. Paging system power is 120 volts AC.
-   1. Paging shall be done using the NREL communications system telephone switches and cable plant.
+   1. Paging shall be done using the Owner communications system telephone switches and cable plant.
 This system will be capable of paging based upon the telephone phone switch configuration.
 This will result in four separate phone switch paging systems.
    1. Paging System amplifiers
    1. Designed to provide audio power that can be used to operate 4 Ohm, 25 volt or 70 volt type speakers or horns for voice paging.
    1. Telephone line input